School Census – May 2017 Return

 COLLECT web site.
 Please note access to COLLECT is through

 All authorities have been given a staggered opening time from which they can upload their Census files to the COLLECT Website.
-Bradford’s opening time is Thursday 19 January 2017 at 07:30.
-Please be aware that schools can upload their return at any point
+Bradford’s opening time is Thursday 18 May 2017 at 07:30.
+Please be aware that schools can upload their return at any point after

 When do I need to run the School Census?